-The Office for National Statistics has released data on the impact of lockdown for people looking after family, friends and neighbours.
-Their report is a startling reminder of just how many people have a caring role, and how important it is that we are supporting them properly.
+During Covid-19, the Office for National Statistics (ONS) released data on the impact of lockdown had on people looking after family, friends and neighbours.
+Their report was a startling reminder of just how many people have a caring role, and how important it is that we support them properly.

 Mobilise is run by carers, for carers.
-We’re working with local authorities across the country, providing unpaid carers with the community, information and support they need at an acutely difficult time.
-Here’s how the ONS data matches up with our experience ‘on the ground’ (or, more accurately, ‘in the cloud’)...
+We work with local authorities across the country, to provide unpaid carers with the community, information and support they need during difficult times.
+Here’s how the ONS data matches up with our experience ‘on the ground’ (or, more accurately, ‘in the cloud’).

 We need to update our understanding of who a carer is

-The ONS have found that during lockdown 48% of adults have been supporting somebody they don’t live with.
-This ranged from doing shopping and providing meals, to support with paying bills etc and helping to get dressed.
+The ONS found that during lockdown 48% of adults supported somebody they don’t live with.
+This ranged from shopping and providing meals, to supporting with paying bills and helping to get dressed.

 That’s half the adult population involved in a crucial form of social care, which too often goes unrecognised.

-We also learned from the ONS data that the age profile is not what we might expect - the vast majority of carers are in their 30s, 40s and 50s.
+We also learned from the ONS data that the age profile is not what we might expect - the vast majority of carers were in their 30s, 40s and 50s.
 It’s important we recognise that unpaid care is not limited to retired couples - carers are a diverse bunch.
-Many are working and maintaining childcare responsibilities on top of their caring role.
+Many work and maintain childcare responsibilities on top of their caring role.
 We need to make sure that the support available reflects the full diversity of the carer population.